1 What kind of book is Thunderbird?

 8 You mean you saw a UFO?

-Yeah--but then I went on to the rehearsal for the play of mine that was in production at the time, and I didn't even think to mention it that night to anyone, not because it wasn't impressive or because I was uncomfortable about it, but because it needed some sitting with and processing and seeing how it fit into other peculiar experiences as a paradigm shifter.
-But here I'm speaking in retrospect, hindsight, while at the time the event naturally moved to a very quiet back seat.
+I'm speaking in retrospect, hindsight, while at the time the event naturally moved to a very quiet back seat.
 I didn't think to myself, "I'll just have to see what happens next."
 Some of those experiences transpired over an extended period of time, others were brief, like the greeting card UFO.
 Subsequent my most dramatic experiences, when I knew they were over and done with--it was almost as if they had a predetermined on and off switch--I started reading around and found they shared similarities with those had by writers such as Anton Wilson, P.K.
 Dick and Terence McKenna.
 Only without the drugs.
 I trusted most of their accounts because they spoke of the nightmare aspect of it, the soul deep terror aspect, whereas many think instead the numinous-mystical is going to be all love, light and bliss.
-Old initiation mysteries were fixed to scare the hell out of you for a reason.
+Old initiation mysteries were staged to scare the hell out of you for a reason.
 The human concept of bliss doesn't figure in--though I've experienced that transcendent, multi-eyed bliss as well, and perhaps the way I've experienced it wouldn't have been likely without all this other.

-While Wilson, Dick and McKenna wrote and spoke of their experiences very soon after their occurrence, even during, I needed some time to see how things evolved subsequent, plus I needed that time for Thunderbird to form.
-I can say this, when the most dramatic paradigm shifting experiences were ongoing, I certainly learned to not jump to conclusions, and told myself that the foundation ultimately had to be love.
+While Wilson, Dick and McKenna wrote and spoke of their experiences very soon after their occurrence, even during, I needed some time to see how things evolved subsequently.
+Plus I needed that time for Thunderbird to form.
+I can say this, that when the most dramatic paradigm shifting experiences were ongoing, I certainly learned to not jump to conclusions.

 9 Who are Irma, Kyoko, Claudia, Cliff and Hellene?